ksu-hmi/Patient_Treatment_Prescreening_Tool/ProjectRoadMap.md

 - [ ] Paste URLs to 2 code commits

 ## Sprint #3: Checkmark when completed
-- [ ] Create a Powerpoint slide
+- [ ] Powerpoint slides
 - [ ] Introduce our Topic and the market about the topic
-- [ ] Create a copy of powerpoint in our github repository
+- [ ] Create a copy of powerpoint in the github repository

 ## Findings: